 Lately, you’ve noticed that your cat continues to lose weight.
 Your feline friend has been eating regular meals and even enjoying snacks but still seems to be getting lighter and lighter.
 You’ve probably started to wonder what’s going on.

-Physically, some reasons for unintentional feline weight loss are gastrointestinal (GI) problems, invasive parasites, and organ failure.
-GI problems can occur in cats that have inflammatory bowel disease, infections, or allergies to foods they have eaten.
+Gastrointestinal (GI) problems can occur in cats that have inflammatory bowel disease, infections, or allergies to foods they have eaten.
 Diarrhea and vomiting are symptoms you might also have noticed that could suggest a GI issue.

 Many of these same symptoms will also be present in cats that are struggling with invasive parasites.
 These unwanted guests could be living inside your cat and causing it to lose weight.
 Fortunately, over-the-counter medications could take care of them very quickly.